great-expectations/great_expectations/README.md

 ## Code of conduct

-Everyone interacting in Great Expectations project codebases, Discourse forums, Slack channels, and email communications is expected to adhere to the [GX Community Code of Conduct](https://discourse.greatexpectations.io/t/gx-community-code-of-conduct/1199).
+Everyone interacting in GX OSS project codebases, Discourse forums, Slack channels, and email communications is expected to adhere to the [GX Community Code of Conduct](https://discourse.greatexpectations.io/t/gx-community-code-of-conduct/1199).